NethServer/docs/administrator-manual/en/proxy_pass.rst

 * You would like ``http://my.secondary-domain.com`` to be forwarded to the internal web server ``192.168.2.101``, port 9000.

-In this scenario set the :guilabel:`Name` of a new virtual host item to ``my.secondary-domain.com`` and the :guilabel:`Target URL` to ``http://192.168.2.101:9000``.
+In this scenario, set the :guilabel:`Name` of a new virtual host item to ``my.secondary-domain.com`` and the :guilabel:`Target URL` to ``http://192.168.2.101:9000``.